-With decreased function of this complex, pyruvate builds up and is converted, in another chemical reaction, to lactic acid.
+With decreased function of this complex, pyruvate builds up and is converted in another chemical reaction to lactic acid.
 The excess lactic acid causes lactic acidosis in affected individuals.
 In addition, the production of cellular energy is diminished.
-The brain, which is especially dependent on this form of energy, is severely affected, resulting in the neurological problems associated with pyruvate dehydrogenase deficiency.
+The brain, which requires especially large amounts of energy, is severely affected, resulting in the neurological problems associated with pyruvate dehydrogenase deficiency.

 How do people inherit pyruvate dehydrogenase deficiency?